Skip to Main Content

 - The only way to ensure that your publications are listed as your own is by creating an author profile such as Open Researcher and Contributor ID (ORCID).

-Analyze research outputs in the same way as conducting good research
+Analyze research outputs in the same way that you would conduct good research

 - Develop a strong research question with the scope and clarity appropriate to the discipline and issue under consideration.